anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 BRSKI it is named BRSKI-AE, where AE stands for asynchronous enrollment.
-As BRSKI, BRSKI-AE results in the pledge storing an X.509 domain certificate and sufficient information for verifying the domain registrar / proxy identity (LDevID CA Certificate) as well as domain specific X.509 device certificates (LDevID EE certificate).
+As BRSKI, BRSKI-AE results in the pledge storing an X.509 domain certificate and sufficient information for verifying the domain registrar identity (LDevID CA Certificate) as well as domain specific X.509 device certificates (LDevID EE certificate).

 The goal is to enhance BRSKI to be applicable to the additional use